 |Williamsville Water Mill.|

 The War of 1812 ended with the ratification of the Treaty of Ghent in February 1815.
 The Battle of New Orleans had taken place after the treaty was signed in Dec.
 1814 (in Belgium), but the treaty had to be ratified by the English Parliament, and the US Senate before the war officially ended.
-Even then, with such distances to communicate across, several battles occured after the war was officialy over.
+Even then, with such distances to communicate across, several battles occurred after the war was officially over.

 During the War of 1812, American troops were stationed in Williamsville in the area between Garrison Road and Ellicott Creek.
 American soldiers and British prisoners were treated in a field hospital and log barracks that lined Garrison Road.
 A small cemetery, located on Aero Drive between Wehrle and Youngs Road, was used to bury the men who did not survive.
 General Winfield Scott used the Evans House as his headquarters in the Spring of 1813 when his entire army of 5,000–6,000 men were stationed in Williamsville.
 In 1813, when the British burned Buffalo, people fled to the safety of Williamsville and nearby Harris Hill.
 (Source: Wikipedia)